Myanmar's poet-warrior shares a vision for democracy – DW – 08/22/2024

 His words echo a broader movement in Myanmar, where ethnic majorities and minorities have united in opposition to the military regime since the coup.

-"The BPLA was born out of necessity," he said, setting down his cup.
+"The BPLA was born out of necessity," he said.
 "We needed an organized force to counter the military's brutality and protect our people."

 Myanmar's diverse resistance movement